 “I feel so privileged,” said the man who has spent his career among the most competitive talents in the world.
 Educated in the best classical tradition, Fox creates work that transcends popular music and media: He composes and conducts for stages and concert halls around the world.
 Like Stravinsky and Copland, who also studied with Boulanger, he has created ballets: First for San Francisco Ballet, and then for its offshoot, Smuin Ballet, for which he is working on something new.

 The Polish government commissioned Fox to compose and conduct the 2010 premier of “Fantaisie, Hommage à Chopin,” for the 200th anniversary of the birth of that legendary Polish composer.
 He conducted it in Gdansk for an audience of 22,000 at the birthplace of the country’s Solidarity movement.

-“It was a very significant thing,” Fox said, for him to conduct the world premier at the Warsaw Opera House with the Poland National Opera Company Chorus and Orchestra.
+“It was a very significant thing,” Fox said, to conduct the world premier at the Warsaw Opera House with the Poland National Opera Company Chorus and Orchestra.

 Right now, Fox is eagerly anticipating a return to Poland.
 He’s been commissioned to compose a piece for the 2014 opening of the new Museum of the History of Polish Jews in Warsaw.